freifunk-gluon/gluon/docs/dev/upgrade.rst

 --------------

 * Most upgrade scripts are written in Lua.
-This allows using lots of helper functions provided by LuCi and Gluon, e.g. to access the site configuration or edit UCI configuration files.
+This allows using lots of helper functions provided by Gluon, e.g. to access the site configuration or edit UCI configuration files.

 * Whenever possible, scripts shouldn't check if they are running for the first time, but just edit configuration files to achive a valid configuration (without overwriting configuration changes made by the user where desirable).